SMaityCodes/NFT-Based-Donation-Distribution/README.md

 For support and questions:
 - Create an issue in the repository
 - Check the documentation in the code comments
-- Review the API endpoints and smart contract functions
+- Review the smart contract functions

 ## 🔮 Future Enhancements